Business Strategy Articles

 7 Traits to Look for When Buying a Business

+1. It has the potential to survive and thrive.
 There’s no point in buying a business with minimal or zero opportunity to grow throughout different economic cycles.
 Learn all you can about the financial conditions of the business.
-Look at sales growth, profit margins, overhead, cash flow and working capital through various business phases.
+Look at sales growth, profit margins, overhead, cash flow, and working capital through various business phases.
 What trends do you see?
-Research the company’s main competitors to find more about changes in the market and industry.
+Research the company’s main competitors to learn about market and industry changes.

 2. It must have a repeat business future.